processing/processing-contributions/README.md

 * `override` - This is an object, where any component field values will replace the existing field values.
 For example, libraries in the `broken.conf` file are outdated, and we want to cap the
 `maxRevision` to `228`.
 This cap can be applied by setting `override` to {`maxRevision`: `228`}
 * `log` - Any notes of explanation, such as why a library was labeled `BROKEN`
+* These fields are included, but the data is not comprehensive.
+It would require pulling data from the archives.
+   * `previousVersions` - a list of previous `prettyVersion` values.
+This will be added whenever a new library is updated.
+To have complete data for this field will require some detective work into the archives.
+   * `dateAdded` - Date library was added to contributions.
+This will be added whenever a new library is added.
+To have complete data for this field will require some detective work into the archives.
+   * `lastUpdated` - Date library was last updated in the repo.
+This will be added whenever a library is updated.
+To have complete data for this field will require waiting for all libraries to be updated, or will require some detective work into the archives.

 ## Scripts
 The scripts folder contains scripts in Python for parsing, validating, and processing the database